jnewsome97/windows-containers-quickstart/docs/newlayout/3-ManagingWindowsNode.md

 oc get nodes -l kubernetes.io/os=windows
 ```

+> :warning: **WARNING:** Please only proceed with the below steps if you have more than one node.

 If you have two nodes please delete the oldest node:

 ```shell
 oc delete node ip-10-0-231-225.us-east-2.compute.internal
 ```

-> :warning: **WARNING:** Please only proceed with the above steps if you have more than one node.